An in-depth report about the benefits and types of exercise.

 - Drink plenty of fluids before, during, and after a workout.

 - Warming up and cooling down are important parts of every exercise routine.
-They help the body make the transition from rest to activity and back again, and can help prevent soreness or injury, especially in older people.
+They help the body make the transition from rest to activity and back again, and can help prevent soreness or injury, such as in older people.

-- Wear clothing that wicks moisture away from the body if you plan to sweat a lot.
+- Wear clothing that wicks moisture away from the body if you expect to sweat a lot.

 - Be aware of temperature, humidity, and air quality when exercising indoors or outside.
 Exercising in very hot or cold temperatures can pose a hazard if you are not prepared.

 - When exercising, listen to your body for warning symptoms, such as pain, numbness, or trouble breathing.

 - Develop an interest or hobby that requires physical activity.

 - Adopt simple routines such as climbing the stairs instead of taking the elevator, walking instead of driving to the local newsstand, or canoeing instead of zooming along in a powerboat.

 - Try cross-training (alternating between several types of exercises).

 - Exercise with friends.
 Walking in groups can be an effective way to increase physical activity.